MMBench: Is Your Multi-modal Model an All-around Player?: Introduction

 In light of the challenges faced by conventional objective and subjective benchmarks, we propose \textbf{MMBench}, a systematically designed objective evaluation benchmark to robustly evaluate different abilities of large vision-language models.
-Currently, \ourmethod contains approximately 3000 single-choice questions covering 20 different ability dimensions, such as object localization and social reasoning, for vision-language models.
-Each ability dimension includes more than 75 questions, enabling a balanced and comprehensive evaluation of various abilities.
-The ability dimensions are not static and will expand as we continue to work on them.
-Since the instruction-following ability of current vision-language models is weak and they cannot directly output choice labels (A, B, C, \etc), we cannot directly compare their output to the ground truth.
-In order to reduce the number of false-negative samples, we employ ChatGPT to match a model's prediction to one of the choices in a multiple-choice question and then output the label for the matched choice.
-We compare ChatGPT-based choice matching to that of humans and find that ChatGPT can perfectly match human evaluations for 87\% of ambiguous cases, demonstrating its good alignment and robustness as an evaluator.
-Besides, to make the evaluation more robust, we propose a novel evaluation strategy, named \textbf{CircularEval} (details in \Cref{subsec:eval_strategy}).
-We comprehensively evaluate \MethodWord well-known vision-language models on \ourmethod and report their performance on different ability dimensions.
+Currently, MMBench contains over 3000 multiple-choice questions covering 20 different ability dimensions, such as object localization and social reasoning, for evaluating vision-language models.
+Each ability dimension encompasses over 125 questions, with the quantity of questions per ability maintained at a roughly equal level.
+The distribution facilitates a balanced and thorough assessment of these abilities.
+Since some existing VLMs have limited instruction-following capability and cannot directly output choice labels (A, B, C, \emph{etc.}) for MMBench questions, the evaluation based on exact matching may not yield accurate and reasonable conclusions.
+In order to reduce the number of false-negative samples during answer matching, we employ GPT-4 to match a model's prediction to candidates choices in a multi-choice question and then output the label for the matched choice.
+We conduct a comparison between GPT-4-based choice matching and human evaluations, and discovered that GPT-4 can accurately match human assessments in 91.5\% of cases, demonstrating its good alignment and robustness as a choice extractor.
+To make the evaluation more robust, we propose a novel evaluation strategy, named \textbf{CircularEval} (details in \Cref{subsec:eval_strategy}).
+We comprehensively evaluate \MethodWord well-known vision-language models (across different model architectures and scales) on MMBench and report their performance on different ability dimensions.
 The performance ranking offers a direct comparison between various models and provides valuable feedback for future optimization.
 In summary, our main contributions are three-fold: